 Drug abuse refers to the harmful or excessive use of psychoactive substances, such as illicit drugs or prescription medications, leading to negative physical, mental, and social consequences.
 It involves the misuse of substances beyond prescribed or socially accepted norms, often resulting in addiction and health deterioration.

-Evidence-based treatments, including behavioral therapies and medications, have proven efficacy in addressing drug abuse.
-Behavioral interventions focus on modifying attitudes and behaviors, while medications can help manage cravings and withdrawal symptoms, enhancing the chances of successful recovery.
+Evidence-based treatments, including behavioural therapies and medications, have proven efficacy in addressing drug abuse treatment.
+Behavioural interventions focus on modifying attitudes and behaviours, while medications can help manage cravings and withdrawal symptoms, enhancing the chances of successful recovery.

 Share this article on social media